Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Download the file RIBBON_2007.xml from this folder in preparation for use.

-Prepare a document by installing and testing module SERIAL_PORT_VBA first.
+Prepare an Office document by installing and testing module SERIAL_PORT_VBA first.

-Follow the [HowTo](How-To.md) instructions to install the RIBBON_2007.xml sample customisation file.
+Follow the [instructions](How-To.md) to install the RIBBON_2007.xml sample customisation file.

 </p>
 </details>